woossi0/suite/docs/usermanual/source/installation/linux/index.rst

 Installing OpenGeo Suite for Linux
 ==================================

 This section describes how to install the OpenGeo Suite for Linux.
-OpenGeo Suite is available for CentOS and Ubuntu systems.
+OpenGeo Suite is available for Ubuntu and Red Hat-based systems.
 In addition, there are even certain differences in installation based on the distribution version.
 Please see the appropriate section below that matches your system.

 In addition, instructions are included available for installing GeoServer or PostGIS as standalone packages, instead of installing the entire OpenGeo Suite.